Tuesday, June 28, 2016

 Asteroidia

 Dave Munsie is literally a legend within the Atari ST world.
-It's as simple as that really.
-Anyhow, he has released several outstanding games and a couple of those were even enhanced for the much-loved Atari STe.
-Here we have Asteroidia which, as you've probably guessed by now, is a Munsie-take on the old Asteroids arcade genre.
+It's as simple as that.
+This guy released several outstanding games like Berzerk, Frantick, and Kid GP.
+Hey, a couple of his games were even enhanced for the much-loved Atari STe.

+Asteroidia, as you've probably guessed by now, is a Munsie-take on the old Asteroids arcade genre.
 This means it's hardly going to win an award for originality, but don't be put off because I've a sneaky suspicion this might be worth your time downloading and playing this rock blaster.
-Well, it's a Munsie game so that's a given, right!!
-Okay, forget about shooting down vector images because we have been transported to a part of space where pixels roam.
-Not only that, but this is Blitter-space which scrolls at blistering speeds across your screen in all directions.
+Well, it's a Munsie game so that's a given, right?

 The planet is powered by the Blitter and whizzes by!